Custom condition inside inState¶

 condition({ state -> state.loading == true }) {

-// we entered the Loading, so let's do the http request
+// We entered the loading state, so let's do the HTTP request

 try {